 If the dent is severe enough, you might have to take your car to a car body repair shop.
-You should look for a shop that uses a process called paintless dent removal, which uses some of the same special tools used in car dent repair kit.
-In addition, many repair shops use a special light board to let them know exactly where they need to place their tools for best removal.
+You should look for a shop that uses a process called paintless dent removal, which uses some of the same special tools as the car dent repair kit.
+In addition, many repair shops use a special light board that lets them know exactly where they need to place their tools for the best removal.

 While you have many methods at your disposal to remove car hail damage, keeping your car under cover represents the best option.
 In addition, if you have the appropriate comprehensive insurance coverage, have a car body repair shop do the work.
 Keep in mind that if the damage to your car from hail costs less than the deductible to fix, then you are better off not even filing a claim to help keep your premiums down.